Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Method

 In this section, we demonstrate how to build hierarchical bags for WSI.
 The construction process involves two primary stages, aiming at building a higher-level bag from its corresponding lower-level counterpart.
-The first stage is grouping, where the lower bag is first divided into sub-bags by a grouping operator.
-In the second stage, a messenger-based MSA is performed within each sub-bag. \(MSG\) tokens are then used to produce a higher-level bag through a merging operator.
+The first stage is grouping and masking, where the lower bag is first divided into sub-bags by a grouping operator with a fixed masking ratio.
+In the second stage, these sub-bags are used to produce higher-level bags by a generator.
+We instantiated a messenger-based\cite{fang2022msg} generator, where \(MSG\) tokens are the raw material to produce a higher-level bag.

-\paragraph{Grouping Operators} The utilization of grouping operators allows us to partition lengthy sequences into shorter sub-bags, thus enabling performing MSA.
+\paragraph{Grouping Operators} The utilization of grouping operators allows us to partition lengthy sequences into shorter sub-bags and introduce prior information to the data, thus enabling performing MSA.
 We instantiated types of grouping operators.
 Each of these operators possesses its own set of pros and cons. \begin{itemize} \item \textit{Coordinate grouping}: we employ the original coordinates of patches as the basis for grouping.
 Specifically, we preserve the central coordinates of all clipped patches from a WSI when pre-processing, and use these coordinates for K-Means \cite{hartigan1979algorithm} clustering.
 Sub-bags are created by the index of clustering results. \item \textit{Embedding grouping}: we use the cosine distance between embeddings for clustering, then treat the result as sub-bags.
-This approach does not require additional coordinate information. \item \textit{Random grouping}: we randomly group the embeddings to specific numbers of sub-bags.
-The index remains the same during training. \item \textit{Sequential grouping}: the embeddings are grouped into numbers of sub-bags in sequential order, with the original patches arranged on the WSI from left to right and top to bottom. \end{itemize} Coordinate grouping introduces additional information into sub-bags, which may potentially enhance performance.
-Embedding grouping does not require an additional step in pre-processing, but the lack of spatial information will impact the performance.
-These clustering-based grouping methods incur higher computational resource costs.
-Random grouping is simple, and it may bring a benefit for unbalanced data problems.
-Additionally, grouping operators can be designed freely for different requirements.
+This approach does not require additional coordinate information. \item \textit{Random grouping}: we randomly group the embeddings to specific numbers of sub-bags. \item \textit{Sequential grouping}: the embeddings are grouped into numbers of sub-bags in sequential order, with the original patches arranged on the WSI from left to right and top to bottom. \item \textit{MSA grouping}: the embeddings are grouped into numbers of sub-bags according to attention scores produced by multi-head self-attention (MSA).
+First, we use \textit{Random grouping} to make a fixed number of sub-bags, then perform MSA within each sub-bag to obtain attention scores.
+Select \(top-k\) instances within each sub-bag, the selected instances from one original group are regarded as a new group, which is presented as Alg. ~\ref{algo: MSA grouping}.
+This enables grouping operators can be supervised.